Roquebrune-Cap-Martin, Alpes-Maritimes tourism & sightseeing

 Visit Roquebrune-Cap-Martin (Provence, France)Photo Gallery

-Roquebrune-Cap-Martin is a coast town on the Cote d'Azur, between Menton and Monaco in the south-eastern corner of France.
-In the early decades of the 20th century Cap Martin was THE place to go and be seen, a hangout for the rich and famous of the time and although this role has now moved elsewhere there are still some notable highlights.
+Roquebrune-Cap-Martin is a coast town on the Cote d'Azur, between Menton and Monaco in south-east France.
+In the early decades of the 20th century Cap Martin was the place to go and be seen, a hangout for the rich and famous of the time, and although this role has now moved elsewhere there are still some notable highlights.

 The town falls into three distinctive parts: the historic village of Roquebrune on Mont Angel high above the coast; the resort and more recent town centre along the coast below; and Cap Martin itself, a peninsula that is now home to luxury villas.